KrystianBajun/hotels-flights-radar/README.md

   <img src="https://i.imgur.com/MDrSWcn.png"  alt="Github">
 </center>

-Hotel ranking based on votes.Only users who have used the selected accommodation and paid can rate.
+Hotel ranking based on votes.
+Only users who have used the selected accommodation and paid can rate.
 On the last day of stay, an email arrives asking for review.
 <center>
   <img src="https://i.imgur.com/11ZLk49.png"  alt="Github">
 </center>